Michigan's thriving vegan food industry ranks 10 across the nation - NewsBreak

 Michigan's thriving vegan food industry ranks 10 across the nation

-A San Diego State University study shows that Michigan ranks 10th for having a high number of vegan options across the country.
+A San Diego State University study shows that Michigan ranks 10th in the nation for the number of vegan options.

-72-year-old Charles Lewis has been on a plant-based diet for over 40 years.
-He noticed some of the most significant changes: having more energy, focus, and clarity.
+Charles Lewis, 72, has been on a plant-based diet for over 40 years.
+He noticed the most significant changes for him include having more energy, focus, and clarity.

-"If you buy the animal-based, it will probably be 75% more than plant-based," said Lewis.
+"If you buy the animal-based, it will probably be 75% more than plant-based," he said.

-Paul Shapiro, CEO of The Better Meat Co., says by eating greens, you also help save the planet.

 The San Diego State University study shows that Michigan has a vegan population of 441 per 1 million people.
-Shapiro says the state has always been a leader with a growing number of plant-based restaurants.

-"Largely because Morningstar Farms, which is one of the biggest players in the plant-based industry, is based in Michigan.
-Interestingly enough, also, the very first patent on plant-based meat was filled by John Harvey Kellogg from Battle Creek Michigan," said Shapiro.
+Shapiro says the state has always been a leader with a growing number of plant-based restaurants, "largely because Morningstar Farms, which is one of the biggest players in the plant-based industry, is based in Michigan," said Shapiro.
+"Interestingly enough, also, the very first patent on plant-based meat was filled by John Harvey Kellogg from Battle Creek, Michigan."

-Arizton Advisory and Intelligence data show that the plant-based meat market will reach 18 billion dollars by 2027.
-North America occupies the largest share in the market.
+Data from Arizton Advisory and Intelligence shows that the plant-based meat market will reach $18 billion by 2027.
+North America has the largest share in the market.

 Stevenson agrees that a plant-based diet has many health benefits, but as long as folks make smart choices.
 Vegetarian-based fast food can also be equally damaging.